 Munchkins are a breed of cat that is known for its very short legs.
-They still have a long body, but they are an overall short cat that despite their unusual proportions is still very active and social.
+They still have a long body, but they are overall short cats that despite their unusual proportions is still a very active and social cat.

-The Munchkin breed is a controversial one – it has been recognized by TICA since 1994, but other organizations such as the Cat Fanciers Association are yet to accept it due to the controversy around the breed’s short legs.
+The Munchkin breed is a controversial one – it has been recognized by TICA since 1994, but other organizations such as the Cat Fanciers Association are yet to accept these cats due to the controversy around the breed’s short legs.

 What is a Ragdoll Cat?